AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

 ---
 title: Set up Adobe Project Firefly for Asset Compute extensibility
-description: Asset Compute applications are specially defined Adobe Project Firefly applications, and as such, require access to Adobe Project Firefly in the Adobe Developer Console in order to set up and deploy them.
+description: Asset Compute projects are specially defined Adobe Project Firefly projects, and as such, require access to Adobe Project Firefly in the Adobe Developer Console in order to set up and deploy them.
 feature: asset-compute
 topics: renditions, development
 version: cloud-service